paulaked/Data29StarWars/README.md

 Use these to replace 'pilots' with a list of ObjectIDs from our characters collection, then insert the starships into their own collection in MongoDB.
 (Make sure you drop any existing starships collections.)

-You have until after Christmas.
+You have until Friday EOD.

 ## Requirements